About Service Settings

 If you have Drips functionality, this module allows you to configure different ad hoc email templates for each of the main service notifications:

-Users who have activated Email Campaigns functionality have the ability to add additional pre-appointment reminders, with different ad hoc messages for each reminder.
+Users who have activated Email Campaigns functionality (this is a separate marketing module that is an add-on) have the ability to add additional pre-appointment reminders, with different ad hoc messages for each reminder.
 For instance, a business may want to send an installation appointment reminder:

 Scheduling